Dean Forest Act 1861

 The Dean Forest Act 1861 (24 & 25 Vict. c.
-40) is an Act of the Parliament of the United Kingdom.
-It is a public general Act.
+40) is an act of the Parliament of the United Kingdom.
+It is a public general act.
 It was omitted from the third revised edition of the statutes because of its local and personal nature.

-This Act was partly in force in Great Britain at the end of 2010.
+The act was partly in force in Great Britain at the end of 2010.

+Section 7

+In the case of any grant after the passing of the Dean Forest (Mines) Act 1904 (4 Edw.
+7. c. clvi) of any gale to which that act applies section 7 of the Dean Forest Act 1861 (which relates to the cesser and refixing of rents and royalties) has effect as though such number of years not exceeding sixty-three as may be specified in the grant were substituted for twenty-one years in that section.

+Subsequent developments

-The preamble and sections 2 and 5 and 6 and 17 and 22 and 27 were repealed by section 1 of, and Part VII of the Schedule to, the Statute Law (Repeals) Act 1969.
+The preamble to, and sections 2, 5, 6, 17, 22 and 27 of, the act were repealed by section 1 of, and part VII of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.
 These provisions had been agreed by the Forestry Commission to be obsolete, spent, unnecessary or superseded.

-Section 7

-In the case of any grant after the passing of the Dean Forest (Mines) Act 1904 of any gale to which that Act applies section 7 of the Dean Forest Act 1861 (which relates to the cesser and refixing of rents and royalties) has effect as though such number of years not exceeding sixty-three as may be specified in the grant were substituted for twenty-one years in that section.

-Section 25

-This section was repealed by section 1(4) of, and the Schedule to, the Wild Creatures and Forest Laws Act 1971.
+Section 25 of the act was repealed by section 1(4) of, and the schedule to, the Wild Creatures and Forest Laws Act 1971, which came into force on 1 July 1971.

-Section 26

-This section is amended by paragraph 2 of the Schedule to the Dean Forest and New Forest Acts (Amendment) Regulations 1979 (SI 1979/836).
+Section 26 was amended by paragraph 2 of the schedule to the Dean Forest and New Forest Acts (Amendment) Regulations 1979 (SI 1979/836).